JordanAceto/magpie_code_snippets/adc_dma_sd_card_write/README.md

 ## Required Connections

 - This demo requires the FTHR2 to be installed in the custom Magpie hardware stack with AFE board installed
-- Set FTHR2 jumper J4 to the 1.8v position to tie the I2C pullups to 1.8v
+- Set FTHR2 jumper J4 to the 1.8v position to tie the I2C pullups to 1.8v (required by the motherboard, I2C is not used in this demo)
 - Insert an SD card into the FTHR2 slot (format the SD card to exFAT prior to inserting)
 - Connect a USB cable between the PC and the FTHR2 to power the boards

 ## Expected Output

-The demo attempts to write a short audio file to the root of the SD card file system.
+The demo attempts to write a short audio files to the root of the SD card file system.
 LEDs indicate the state of the system.

 During execution the LEDs show which stage we are on

-- Red LED while initializing, mounting, and opening the file on the SD card
-- Blue while initializing and starting the ADC and DMA
+- Blue while initializing the system
 - Green while recording audio
-- Note that some stages may finish very quickly, so you may not see the LEDs on during initialization and setup
+- Note that some stages may finish very quickly, so you may not see the LEDs on during initialization

 If there is a problem then one of the onboard FTHR2 LEDs rapidly blink forever as a primitive error handler